Tarrke/100-days-of-code/log.md

 **Today's Progress**:

 * Worked on the ToDoList Factorio Mod.
+* Got the Responsive Web Design Certification from freeCodeCamp!
 * Started the FreeCodeCamp Javascript Curriculum

 **Thoughts**: I started the FCC Javascript Curriculum.
 This language seems simple enough to get throught the Certification quite fast.